Arrow backLanguage

 Add this post to favorites

-4 mins to read May 10, 2023
+5 mins to read Nov 8, 2023

-Why is Vitamin D so important?
+Why is Vitamin D important for babies?

-Vitamin D is important for little growing bodies as it assists with the absorption of calcium and helps grow strong bones and teeth.
-Vitamin D also plays a role in maintaining your little ones muscle function.
+Firstly, vitamin D assists with the absorption of calcium and helps infants grow strong bones and teeth.
+Vitamin D also plays a role in maintaining your little one’s muscle function.

-1. Foods: Unlike other vitamins, only a small amount of Vitamin D comes from our diet.
+Unlike other vitamins, only a small amount of Vitamin D comes from our diet.
 Foods, in general, are low in vitamin D, apart from some, mainly of animal origin, such as salmon, sardines, and eggs.
-Among the vegetable sources, mushrooms can be mentioned.
-In Canada, vitamin D is added to cow’s milk and margarine.1 It is not easy to consume the right amount of vitamin D from the diet alone.

-2. Sunlight: Vitamin D is quite a unique vitamin as it can be produced directly by our body through exposure of the skin to direct sunlight.
+Vitamin D is quite a unique vitamin as it can be produced directly by our body through exposure of the skin to direct sunlight.
 In fact, most of it is produced in this way.
-Canada is a northern country so there are times of year when there is not enough sunlight.
-As well, precautions to protect our skin from the sun’s ultraviolet rays, darker skin, and clothing all interfere with vitamin D production.1
+Canada is a northern country so there are times of the year when there is not enough sunlight.

-3. Vitamin D Supplements: For babies who are exclusively or partially breastfed, experts recommend a daily supplement of 400 IU of vitamin D. These supplements usually come in liquid form and are given to your baby every day as drops.
+For babies who are exclusively or partially breastfed, experts recommend a daily supplement of 400 IU of vitamin D. These supplements usually come in liquid form and are given to your baby every day as drops.

 Talk to your doctor if you’re concerned about how much vitamin D your baby or toddler is getting.

-Is Vitamin D supplementation for babies necessary?
+Are vitamin D drops or supplements for babies necessary?

-It can be difficult for infants and children to achieve adequate Vitamin D intakes for various reasons, including:
+It can be difficult for infants and children to achieve adequate vitamin D intakes for various reasons, including:

-• Breast milk is naturally low in Vitamin D.
+• Breast milk is naturally low in vitamin D.

-• Precautions to protect babies and young children from exposure to direct sun. like sunscreen and clothing, are important
+• Precautions to protect babies and young children from exposure to direct sun like sunscreen and clothing, are important

 Talk to your doctor about ways you can ensure that your little one is receiving enough vitamin D.